Dieline Tutorial – How To Create A Dieline for Your Product Package Design

 However, sometimes you’ll be working with a client in the early stages.
 Perhaps they’ll send you a box from another product and direct you to make one just like it.
 Maybe they’ll FedEx you a bottle or jar and ask you to make a label that maximizes the container’s real estate.
 Or maybe they’ll send you the product itself and ask you to design a box, clamshell or blister pack to hold it.
 If this is the case then this tutorial is for you.

-Labels and other two dimensional package designs are easy and you can generate perfect dielines for these on your own.
-However, unless you are reproducing an existing box, working from an existing dieline, or you have extensive experience with structural packaging applications, you can’t realistically create a perfect three dimensional package dieline on your own.
-However, you can start the ball rolling and then turn over your dielines, notes, and a sample of the product to a printer or manufacturer and they can use it as the basis for creating a working dieline.
+Labels and other two dimensional package designs are easy and you can generate perfect dielines for these on your own making basic measurements with a piece of paper and an a pencil.
+Boxes are a bit harder to generate from scratch but get easier with practice and as your knowledge of closure types (tuck top. etc) increase.
+A great way to generate a box dieline from scratch is to copy one from a similar product and then modify from there.
+If you have mastery of a structural packaging applications, like a printing facility production department does, you’ll have endless possibilities to generate perfect three dimension dielines.
+However, if you are unsure, ou can start the ball rolling and then turn over your dielines, notes, and a sample of the product to a printer or manufacturer and they can use it as the basis for creating a working dieline.

 Either way, the following tutorial explains how you do it.